 - Community chorus

 For information about these offerings, contact the School of Continuing Education in Room A-201 of the Learning Resource Center or call (708) 456-0300, Ext.
 3500.

 RSVP Volunteer Program

 A national volunteer program, locally sponsored by Triton College, RSVP provides individuals an opportunity to impact their community through volunteer service activities.
 RSVP volunteers serve in capacities, which call on their experiences, skills, training, interest and willingness to keep learning.
-A few volunteer service activities examples are storyteller, tax assistance, homework helper, homeless shelter aide, clerical, advocate and teacher aide.
+A few volunteer service activities examples are friendly visitors, tax assistance, thrift store sorters, homeless shelter aide, clerical, advocate and career mentors.
 Volunteers play an important role; for volunteer opportunities and information, call (708) 456-0300, Ext.
 3835 or 3603.